robamu-org/tmtccmd/README.md

 - Documentation: https://tmtccmd.readthedocs.io/en/latest/
 - Project Homepage: https://github.com/rmspacefish/tmtccmd

-This client was first developed by KSat for the [SOURCE](https://www.ksat-stuttgart.de/en/our-missions/source/) project to test the on-board software but has evolved into a more generic tool for satellite developers to perform TMTC (Telemetry and Telecommand) handling and testing via different communication interfaces.
+This commander application was first developed by KSat for the [SOURCE](https://www.ksat-stuttgart.de/en/our-missions/source/) project to test the on-board software but has evolved into a more generic tool for satellite developers to perform TMTC (Telemetry and Telecommand) handling and testing via different communication interfaces.